Everything starts from goals. And setting SMART goals in marketing is a great way to get started.

 Using the SMART goal framework to set goals will help keep your company focused, effective, and efficient.
 More importantly it will allow for imperative conversations to happen throughout the process.

-Keep in mind that goal setting is a dynamic process; there’s always going to be something to refine and new challenges to work toward.
-Just remember to keep your focus on your goals, the communication lines open on your team, and you’ll be setting your entire team and company up for success.
+Keep in mind that goal setting is a dynamic process.
+You’ll can always refine your goals and work toward new challenges.
+Keep the communication lines open on your team, and you’ll set your entire team up for success.

 Banner photo credit: sydneyfashionblogger